wolkykim/qlibc/README.md

 qLibc is currently one of the most functionally-complete, publicly-licensed C/C++ libraries.
 The goal of the qLibc project is to provide a **simple and powerful general purpose C/C++ library** that includes all kinds of containers and general library routines.
 It provides a ready-made set of common container APIs with a consistent API look.

+## qLibc Copyright

+qLibc is published under 2-clause BSD license known as Simplified BSD License.
+Please refer the LICENSE document included in the package for more details.

 ## API Reference

 * [qlibc Core API Reference](http://wolkykim.github.io/qlibc/doc/html/files.html)